AlexWargon/Nukecs/README.md

                 collideWith = CollisionLayer.Enemy | CollisionLayer.Player
             });
         }
-	//if you need to cleare some data with world protected override void OnDestroy()
+	//if you need to clear some data with world protected override void OnDestroy()
         {
             base.OnDestroy(); world will be disposed here